 In Cork they consider themselves the “People’s Republic of Cork”, because if there is one thing people from Cork love, it’s Cork.
 It's also affectionately known as the gourmet county, because of its excellent culinary expertise.

 “The Kingdom of Kerry” next door has won the GAA All-Ireland Senior Football Championships more times than any other team.
-It's lush green scenery and stunning coastline is coveted by visitors while the town of Dingle boasts its own resident dolphin called Fungi (so popular he even has his own Twitter account.)
+It's lush green scenery and stunning coastline is coveted by visitors while the town of Dingle boasts its own resident dolphin called Fungi.

 The lunar Burren and Cliffs of Moher are in County Clare and several ancient castles populate the counties of Limerick, Tipperary and Waterford.
 Waterford is renowned for its exquisite hand-cut crystal glass.